-Build your blog first.
+Build your blog and your audience first.

-And when I say build your blog first, I mean to do more than just install WordPress and publish a few posts.
+Do more than just install WordPress and publish a few posts.

-Drive traffic from reliable sources as well as search engines.
-Then think about how you want to monetize your blog.
+Work on driving traffic from reliable sources as well as organic traffic from search engines.

 The problem with monetizing too early

-The problem with trying to monetize your blog too early is that you run the risk of becoming disheartened and loosing motivation, especially when you don’t see much money coming in for your given efforts.
+The biggest one is becoming disheartened and potentially losing your motivation and drive, especially when you don’t see much earnings coming in for your given efforts.

-You can start anytime.
+You can start at absolutely anytime!

-The truth is, you can ignore what I said above about waiting and start monetizing immediately.
+You can ignore what I said above about waiting and start monetizing immediately.

-Here are two of those benefits.
+Here are two of those benefits –

 4 questions to ask yourself before you start monetizing your blog

-- What monetization strategies will you use?
+- What monetization strategies will I actually use?

-Let’s dive deeper into each of the questions below.
+Now, let’s dive deeper into each of the questions below.

-If your blog is getting at least 200+ visits per day, then I honestly think you’re in a better position to start monetizing successfully.
+If your blog is getting at least 100+ visits per day, then I honestly think you’re in a better position to start monetizing successfully.

 There’s an awesome article on Entrepreneurs Journey by Yaro Starak titled How Much Traffic Does Your Blog Need To Make 100k Per Year, it’s well worthy of a read.

-The next question to ask yourself is how many loyal peeps (people, subscribers) does your blog have?
+The next BIG question to ask yourself is how many loyal peeps (people, subscribers) does your blog have?

 The more the better, right?

-So I said to you that turning your audience into customers shouldn’t be too hard for you to do.
+So – I said to you that turning your audience into customers shouldn’t be too hard for you to do.

 #4.
-What monetization strategies will you use?
+What monetization strategies will I use?